-Beginning with CDH 5.4.1, Search supports configurable transaction log replication levels for replication logs stored in HDFS.
-Cloudera recommends leaving the value unchanged at 3 or, barring that, setting it to at least 2.
+Beginning with CDH 5.4.1, Search for CDH supports configurable transaction log replication levels for replication logs stored in HDFS.

-Configure the transaction log replication factor for a collection by modifying the tlogDfsReplication setting in solrconfig.xml.
+Configure the replication factor by modifying the tlogDfsReplication setting in solrconfig.xml.
 The tlogDfsReplication is a new setting in the updateLog settings area.
 An excerpt of the solrconfig.xml file where the transaction log replication factor is set is as follows: